Ted95153420/AngularIonic/README.md

 ### Todos

- - Write Tests using protractor
+ - Write Tests using protractor.
+Hvent so far, but took a look and really do like the look of the layout / syntax.

 License
 ----